Dealing With "Errors"

 Note the common theme here is "but then adjust your plan."
 Here are some starting points for thinking about how:

-• What might have cued the "wrong" behavior?
-Do the conditions look like they did when that behavior was reinforced?
+- If there was a behavior, there was a cue.
+Behavior occurs more in contexts where it has been reinforced.
+So what did the dog do instead of what you wanted, and what cued it?
+How do the conditions look similar they did when that behavior was reinforced in the past?
 (I see this often when people try to capture two different behaviors without changing their position, the props, the dog's starting position, or where they are delivering their treats.)

-• Are your criteria too high for the situation?
+- Are your criteria too high for the situation?
 (Spoiler alert: If your rate of reinforcement for the right thing is low, it's a good bet they are.
-Change the situation, or change your criteria.)
+Tweak the situation, or tweak your criteria.)

-• Are there any prerequisite skills or pieces of the desired behavior you need to pop into the dog's repertoire on before you can expect them to pop out when you don't reinforce what they tried?
+- Are there any prerequisite skills or pieces of the desired behavior you need to pop into the dog's repertoire on before you can expect them to pop out when you don't reinforce what they tried?
 What do you want to see resurge?
+Go train that separately.

 I may have missed some considerations in trying to recreate my thought process, but the most important question of all is: How are you going to use this error as information to change what you are doing?